-The County Office LCFF revenue runs are used to validate district First Interim revenue projections.
-It is strongly recommended that districts utilize these updated County Office LCFF revenue runs to project estimated revenues for 2022-23 First Interim Reports and multi-year projections.
+The County Office LCFF revenue runs are used to validate district Second Interim revenue projections.
+It is strongly recommended that districts utilize these updated County Office LCFF revenue runs to project estimated revenues for 2022-23 Second Interim Reports and multi-year projections.
 Our review will compare the districts' projections against that data.
+As an alternative, districts may use the FCMAT calculator, which should be clearly noted in the assumptions and provided as an excel attachment to the interim submission.